When planning a trip to Jordan, you are likely seduced by the alluring photos of the Petra Treasury lit up by candles. This is Petra by Night!

 There were no clip-clops of shoed horses carrying passengers on carriages, no donkey’s braying and no tour guides with groups of tourists taking in the secrets of the Siq.
 It was just me and my thoughts, eager to get to the Treasury.

-When we arrived, most people were already seated, sweet, aromatic bedouin tea being passed out as we marvelled at the lights in front of us.
+When we arrived, most people were already seated, sweet, aromatic bedouin tea being passed out as we marveled at the lights in front of us.

 The performance at Petra by night is not too long, a few melodies on a traditional flute, the rababa, and a story of Petra, and it is over sooner than I had wished.
 After finishing my last glass of “shai” we walked back along the siq. taking in each shadow, each curve until we arrived back at our hotel.